arvind-india/node-red-contrib-flow-combine/README.md

 If this property is checked, then the number of iterations which *Combine End* waits is the length of the Array.

-**The Node doesn't split the Array in multiple messages, you need to use the Node Splitter for this**
+### Iterate over the Array
+Split the Array on multiple messages.

 ### Number of flows